Patrizia Mottola

-Patrizia Mottola (born 3 December 1970 in Vicenza) is an Italian voice actress.
+Patrizia Mottola (born 3 December 1970 in Turin) is an Italian voice actress.
 She contributes to voicing characters in anime, cartoons, and films.

+She provides the voice of the protagonist Raf in the animated series Angel's Friends.
+Mottola also voiced the character Hanon Hōshō in the Italian-language version of the anime series Mermaid Melody Pichi Pichi Pitch.

 She provides the voice of the protagonist Raf in the animated series Angel's Friends.
 Mottola also voiced the character Hanon Hōshō in the Italian-language version of the anime series Mermaid Melody Pichi Pichi Pitch.

 She works at Merak Film, Studio Asci, Studio P.V., and other dubbing studios in Italy.